which followed the death of Pope Clement XIV

 Many XVIIIth century travellers described with admiration this piazza and the view of the three streets departing from it; however they also noted that the buildings surrounding it were not appropriate for the entrance to the Eternal City.

-Piazza del Popolo: building and fountain designed by Giuseppe Valadier
+Piazza del Popolo: building designed by Giuseppe Valadier

 After the defeat of Napoleon in Russia and at Lipsia,